-Wigan has established a local collaborative and is starting its journey to design the Living Well model in partnership with the Wigan system.
+The Borough has established a local design group (collaborative) and has started its journey to design and implement the Living Well service in partnership with the Wigan & Leigh system.

-A Community Transformation VCSE Lead is being recruited to.
-This person will work in partnership with GMMH and other partners to collaboratively design the Living Well model for Wigan.
+A Community Transformation VCSE Lead has been appointed and is working in partnership with GMMH and other partners to collaboratively design the Living Well model for the Borough.

 It is incredibly important that we care for the physical health of our service users who are living with serious mental illness, to ensure their risk of developing other conditions is reduced.
 Having a mental health condition should not affect people accessing other elements of healthcare.

 Our aim is for 60% of people living with a serious mental illness to receive an annual physical health check.
 This can be split into 50% of people receiving their health check within GP practices and 10% within mental health services.

 To achieve this, we must design and deliver innovative approaches which span primary and secondary care.